lukebro/chatgpt-cli/README.md

 This one will keep the context of the conversation just like https://chat.openai.com does.

+## Features

+- Streams responses like ChatGPT
+- Maintains context in conversation
+- Supports piping and redirection

 ## Getting Started

 These instructions are for Mac OS only.